gonfva/gonfva.github.io/content/en/blog/2023-09-23-x-3-as-non-linear.md

 But searching for "A Fast and Accurate Dependency Parser using Neural Networks" did provide results.

-Here, you can have a proper link
+Here, you have a proper link

 https://aclanthology.org/D14-1082.pdf